JavaScript is required

 Common mistakes to avoid

-Anyway, if you want to practice this vocabulary with real Vietnamese content, Migaku's browser extension lets you look up profession terms instantly while watching Vietnamese shows or reading articles.
+Anyway, if you want to practice this vocabulary with real Vietnamese content, Migaku's browser extension and app let you look up profession terms instantly while watching Vietnamese shows or reading articles.
 Makes learning from actual conversations way more practical.
 There's a 10-day free trial if you want to check it out.

 Learn Vietnamese with Migaku